 Read More: Our Favorite Beds For People That Snore

 Understanding What Causes Snoring

-To combat the issue, you must understand why snoring occurs.
-A sleeper will snore because there is an obstruction in their nasal passage or throat.
-Whether big or small, that obstruction can cause irregular breathing or create a vacuum in the airways which translates into a snore.
+To combat the issue, we must understand what might cause snoring.
+Sleeping on your back could cause you to snore because there is an obstruction in the airway or collapse of the soft palate.
+Big or small, that could cause obstructive sleep apnea or create a vacuum in the airways which translates into a snorer.

-Figuring out whether the origins of the snore are from the nasal passages or throat is extremely simple.
-Usually, a person who snores with their mouth wide open has problems with throat tissues.
-Those who snore through their nose with a closed mouth obviously have a blockage in the nasal passage.
-Understanding why you snore will help you figure out which natural remedy is best.
+Usually, people who snore with their mouths open have problems with throat tissue, however, those who snore through their nose with a closed mouth could have a blockage in their nasal passage.
+Understanding how and why you snore will help you solve your snoring mystery and find a great natural remedy.